scottyab/rootbeer/README.md

 If you dig this, you might like:

  * Tim Strazzere's [Anti emulator checks](https://github.com/strazzere/anti-emulator/) project
- * Scott Alexander-Bown's [SafetyNet Helper library](https://github.com/scottyab/safetynethelper) - coupled with server side validation this is one of the best root detection approaches.
+ * Scott Alexander-Bown's [SafetyNet Helper library](https://github.com/scottyab/safetynethelper) - coupled with server-side validation this is one of the best root detection approaches.
 See the [Google SafetyNet helper docs](https://developer.android.com/training/safetynet/index.html).

 # Licence